zaphosting/docs/docs/vserver-windows-ark.md

 ## Introduction
-Got a Windows VPS or root server and want to install game servers on it?
+Got a Windows VPS and want to install game servers on it?
 For example an ARK: Survival Evolved Dedicated Server?
 Then you are at the right place!
 In the following we will explain step by step how you can install such a service on your server.

 <YouTube videoId="YOz_SqsUkg4" imageSrc="https://screensaver01.zap-hosting.com/index.php/s/Tde2kaHrjgtMd3H/preview" title="ARK: Survival Evolved Dedicated Server Setup on Windows VPS" description="Feel like you understand better when you see things in action?
 We’ve got you!
 Dive into our video that breaks it all down for you.
 Whether you're in a rush or just prefer to soak up information in the most engaging way possible!"/>

-Connect to your VPS or root server via RDP to set up your ARK: Survival Evolved Dedicated Server.
+Connect to your VPS via RDP to set up your ARK: Survival Evolved Dedicated Server.
 In case you don't know how to connect to your server via RDP, we recommend you to have a look at the [Initial Access (RDP)](vserver-windows-userdp.md) guide.

 <InlineVoucher />